google/benchmark/README.md

 benchmark.

-The number of runs of each benchmark can be specified globally by using the `--benchmark_repetitions` command-line option on the executable call (eg. "./benchmark --benchmark_repetitions=20") or on a per benchmark basis by calling `Repetitions` on the registered benchmark object.
+The number of runs of each benchmark can be specified globally by using the `--benchmark_repetitions` command-line option on the executable call (eg. "./benchmark --benchmark_repetitions=20") or on a per benchmark basis by calling `Repetitions` on the registered benchmark object (eg. `BENCHMARK(do_stuff)->Repetitions(3);`).
 When a benchmark is run more than once the mean, median and standard deviation of the runs will be reported.

 Additionally the `--benchmark_report_aggregates_only={true|false}` flag or `ReportAggregatesOnly(bool)` function can be used to change how repeated tests